Blockade of Nagorno-Karabakh: Background

 The Republic of Artsakh, also known as the Nagorno-Karabakh Republic, is a de facto state located on territory that is internationally recognized as part of Azerbaijan.
 The vast majority of Artsakh's inhabitants are ethnic Armenians; the mainland of Armenia is located to the west of Azerbaijan.
+The Republic of Artsakh is not recognized by any country, including Armenia; however, for the past 30 years international mediators have emphasized the right of self-determination for the local Armenian population.

-Azerbaijan does not recognize the sovereign status of Artsakh.
-Despite being offered citizenship, Artsakh residents do not trust Azerbaijan's guarantees of security due to the country's history of human rights abuses, Armenophobia, and lack of rights to ethnic minorities.
-Since the 2020 Nagorno-Karabakh War, Azerbaijan no longer promises any special status or autonomy to its ethnically Armenian residents.
+Despite being offered Azerbaijani citizenship, Artsakh residents do not trust Azerbaijan's guarantees of security due to the country's history of human rights abuses, Armenophobia, and lack of rights to ethnic minorities.
+Since the Second Nagorno-Karabakh War in 2020, Azerbaijan no longer promises any special status or autonomy to its ethnic Armenian residents.
 The Republic of Artsakh has also become increasingly dependent on Armenia since territories with vital agricultural, water, and energy resources were surrendered to Azerbaijan as per the ceasefire agreement.
-As per the 2020 ceasefire agreement, Armenian forces have been removed from the region; however, Russian peacekeeping forces have been given a mandate in the region until 2025.
+Before the blockade, Artsakh imported 90% of its food from Armenia.
+As per the 2020 ceasefire agreement, Armenian forces were removed from the region and Russian peacekeeping forces were given a mandate in the region until 2025.
+Until Azerbaijan imposed a blockade, the Russian peacekeepers controlled entry and exit through the Lachin corridor and shared lists of people entering with Azerbaijan.

+First blockade (1989–2023) and isolation from Armenia (1989–1992)

-Artsakh was blockaded for the first time in August 1989, with Azerbaijan severing transport and economic links; this 1989 blockade has continued into the present day.
-During the Siege of Stepanakert (November 1991 – May 1992; part of the First Nagorno-Karabakh War), Stepanakert, the capital city of Artsakh, was blockaded by Azerbaijani forces, and many civilian targets in the city were bombarded by aircraft and artillery.
-Turkey has blockaded mainland Armenia since 1993, in support of Azerbaijan's position in the Nagorno-Karabakh conflict.
+Artsakh and neighbouring Armenia were blockaded for the first time in August 1989, with Azerbaijan severing transport and economic links both between Armenia and Azerbaijan and between Artsakh and Armenia.
+This blockade was later joined by Turkey in support of Azerbaijan and has continued into the present day.
+The national assembly of Nagorno-Karabakh voted to reunite with Armenia, resulting in Azerbaijan attempting to revoke its autonomy and sieging its capital for 6 months.
+The complete isolation of Artsakh from the outside world lasted for 3 years until Armenian forces opened a humanitarian corridor known as the Lachin corridor to Armenia in May 1992.

+In its attempt to isolate the region, the Azerbaijani government blacklists individuals from humanitarian organizations and journalists who work in Artsakh.
+As a result of this, the only international organizations who work within Artsakh are HALO and the ICRC.
+The Parliamentary Assembly of the Council of Europe, Reporters Without Borders, and the International Federation of Journalists, have called on Azerbaijan to allow entry of independent organizations, including United Nations agencies.
 The political isolation and existential threats that Artsakh residents experience from Azerbaijan have cultivated a siege mentality in public life.